. Sukey Bryan in the studio, Stanford, California.

 .
 Photo: Jim Brooks

 Sukey Bryan was born in New Jersey in 1961 and grew up in Connecticut and France.
 She graduated in 1983 from Yale University with a B.A. majoring in Fine Arts and English.
-At Yale, Bob Reed was an important influence on her development.
-She worked for two years as a graphic designer in New York with Vignelli Associates, followed by three years of free-lance work in San Francisco.
+At Yale, Bob Reed was an important influence.
+She worked for two years as a graphic designer in New York with Massimo and Lella Vignelli, and Michael Bierut followed by three years of free-lance work in San Francisco.

 She began painting weekends and evenings while working in design and decided to turn full time to fine art.
 She attended the Maryland Institute College of Art graduating with an M.F.A. in 1990.
 Bryan received a grant from the Maryland State Arts Council in 1991.

-With the support of a fellowship from the National Endowment for the Arts in 1993, Bryan painted a series of work based on the environments of Iceland and the Outer Hebrides of Scotland.
-Her interest in the volcanic nature of the Icelandic landscape led to several years of work that explores the interactions between natural elements (lava, water, gases and rock) during seismic activity.
+With the support of a fellowship from the National Endowment for the Arts in 1993, Bryan painted several years of work based on the volcanic environments of Iceland that explored the interactions between natural elements (lava, water, gases and rock) during seismic activity.

-Her current work explores the patch of sky over her own backyard, blue skies with floating fluffy white rainless clouds – the California sky during the present drought -culminating in a public installation piece entitled “Sky fountain: installation in the time of drought” at Stanford University.
+During the California drought, her work explored the patch of sky over her own backyard, blue skies with floating fluffy white rainless clouds culminating in a public installation piece entitled "Sky fountain: installation in the time of drought" at Stanford University which led to a new aspect of her practice, large-scale installation.

-Bryan is married to physician/scientist Jim Brooks and has two wonderful sons.
+Bryan is married to Stanford physician/scientist Jim Brooks and has two wonderful sons, evolutionary biology phd student, Will Brooks and NBA sports journalist, Matt Brooks.